mjhea0/flaskr-tdd/README.md

 ## JavaScript

-Next, let's add some JavaScript to make the site slightly more interactive.
+Next, let's add some JavaScript to make the app slightly more interactive.

 Open *index.html* and update the first `<li`> like so: